One Parent Holidays: How to Rock Single Parent Travel With Your Child

 I take advantage of all the extra baggage allowances you get for having a toddler when we fly.
 Most airlines will let you have a diaper bag for free!

 With a toddler, I almost always rent a car because the car seat situation is a bit more difficult at that age.
 I was typically renting car seats with the rental company until I found out about the Cosco Scenara Next from a friend.
 This is the best toddler travel car seat around.
 It is lightweight, fits in my Uppababy Vista basket and was cheaper than the price to rent!
-I use it only for travel so that I don’t risk damage to my every day sears.
+I use it only for travel so that I don’t risk damage to my every day seats.
 You can read more about my travel car seat recommendations for every age here.

 Have you traveled solo with your kids?
 How was it?
 If you have any tips or tricks drop me a line in the comments below!
 Now that I have my confidence to do it I’m thinking I might try solo + two kids next (Ahh!!)